Ahsan-GIST/Falls-Risk/README.md

-The download the dataset please use the instructions in the DATASET.docx file
+To download the dataset please use the instructions in the DATASET.docx file